lkuper/dissertation/dissertation/jfp-reviews-notes.md

 >  3. A fuller presentation and a better explanation of the LVish implementation.

-Decision: yes on 1 and 2, no on 3 (details above).

 > MISCELLANEOUS COMMENTS (HIGH-LEVEL)

 > Are there examples of "typical" mistakes that lead to a deadlock or livelock?